ShahriarAhnaf/CubeSolver/Rubix/docs/SolvingAlgo.md

 Important note, There is no such thing as rotating the faces The cube only has one orientation at all times and is defined in Cube.h
+# NEEDS TO BE VERIFIED USING A REAL CUBE

 # ---------SOLVING METHOD ------------
 - make the cross, center White is the top(#0) with side faces(#1-4)